mdarifuzzaman/ExpCore/README.md

     }
 </pre>

-### Since it's support readonly , that controller is going to support all the CRUD of Customer i.e
+### Since it's support readonly , that controller is going to support below only i.e
 1. get(by id):  --    api/customer/1 (HTTPGET)
 2. get          --    api/customer (HTTPGET)